powellgenomicslab/WG2-pipeline-classification-docs/05-azimuth.md

 ```

 Further data splitting and classification can be performed within `map_azimuth.R`
-via the `future` package, however, we'll classify cells for each of the partitions
-we already created.
+however, we'll classify cells for each of the partitions we already created.

 We can classify each batch within a loop using `map_azimuth.R` as follows: